Phone connector (audio): TRRS standards

-Two different forms are frequently found, both of which place left audio on the tip and right audio on the first ring (for compatibility with stereo connectors).
-Where they differ is in the placement of the microphone and return contacts.
+Two different forms are frequently found.
+Both place left audio on the tip and right audio on the first ring, same as stereo connectors.
+They differ in the placement of the microphone and return contacts.

-The first, which places the ground return on the sleeve and the microphone on the second ring, is standardized in OMTP and has been accepted as a national Chinese standard YDT 1885–2009.
-It is mostly used on older devices, such as older Nokia mobiles, older Samsung smartphones, and some Sony Ericsson phones, and products meant for the Chinese market.
-Headsets using this wiring may be indicated by black plastic separators between the rings.
+The OMTP standard places the ground return on the sleeve and the microphone on the second ring.
+It has been accepted as a national Chinese standard YDT 1885–2009.
+In the West, it is mostly used on older devices, such as older Nokia mobiles, older Samsung smartphones, and some Sony Ericsson phones.
+It is widely used in products meant for the Chinese market.
+Headsets using this wiring are sometimes indicated by black plastic separators between the rings.

-The second, which reverses these contacts, with the microphone on the sleeve, is used by Apple's iPhone line until the 6S and SE (1st), and has become the de facto TRRS standard, to maintain compatibility with these products.
+The CTIA/AHJ standard reverses these contacts, putting the microphone on the sleeve.
+It is used by Apple's iPhone line until the 6S and SE (1st).
+In the West, these products made it the de facto TRRS standard.
 It is now used by HTC devices, recent Samsung, Nokia, and Sony phones, among others.
-This is referred to as CTIA/AHJ, and has the disadvantage that the mic will be shorted to ground if the body of the device is metal, and the sleeve has a flange that contacts it.
-Headsets using this wiring may be indicated by white plastic separators between the rings.
+It has the disadvantage that the microphone gets shorted to ground if the device has a metal body and the sleeve has a flange, touching the body.
+Headsets using this wiring are sometimes indicated by white plastic separators between the rings.

-If a CTIA headset is connected to a mobile phone with OMTP interface, the missing ground will effectively connect speakers in out-of-phase series, resulting in no voice on typical popular music recordings where the singers are in the center; in this case, if the main microphone button is held down, shorting across the microphone and restoring ground, the correct sound may be audible.
+If a CTIA headset is connected to an OMTP device, the missing ground effectively connects the speakers in series, out-of-phase.
+This removes the singer's voice on typical popular music recordings, which place the singers in the center.
+If the main microphone button is held down, shorting across the microphone and restoring ground, the correct sound may be audible.

 The 4-pole 3.5 mm connector is defined by the Japanese standard JEITA/EIAJ RC-5325A, "4-Pole miniature concentric plugs and jacks", originally published in 1993.
 3-pole 3.5 mm TRS connectors are defined in JIS C 6560.
 See also JIS C 5401 and IEC 60130-8.

+Apple's iPod Shuffle 2G reuses its TRRS socket not just for audio but also for charging and syncing over USB when docked.

 Interoperability

 The USB Type-C Cable and Connector Specification specifies a mapping from a USB-C jack to a 4-pole TRRS jack, for the use of headsets, and supports both CTIA and OMTP (YD/T 1885–2009) modes.
 Some devices transparently handle many jack standards, and there are hardware implementations of this available as components.
 This is accomplished in some cases by applying a voltage to the sleeve and second ring to detect the wiring.
-The last two conductors may then be switches to allow a device made to one standard to be used with a headset made to the other.
+The last two conductors may then be switched to allow a device made to one standard to be used with a headset made to the other.